 In the hollow hills.”

-Netta saw the Immortal Hour twenty-three times, likely during its 1922-23 run in London.
-Oddly, she laments that the play did not receive a longer run, do the politics of Boughton, the composer.
+Netta saw The Immortal Hour twenty-three times, likely during its 1922-23 run in London.
+Oddly, she laments that the play did not receive a longer run, due to the politics of Boughton, the composer.
 By all accounts the production was a smash hit and ran for an unprecedented 211 straight performances in 1922 and additional 160 the following year.
-Regardless, her remarks on show a deep understanding of the allegorical references intended by the author.
+Regardless, her remarks show a deep understanding of the allegorical references intended by the author.

-Much has been made of Netta’s obsession with the Immortal Hour, though often oversimplifying it as a girl fascinated with faeries.
-In as much that one can subscribe to the tenets of occultism, understand that Netta was trained in ceremonial magick and did not go to Iona lightly.
+Much has been made of Netta’s obsession with The Immortal Hour, though often oversimplifying it as a girl fascinated with faeries.
+In as much that one can subscribe to the tenets of occultism, understand that Netta was trained in ceremonial magic and did not go to Iona lightly.
 Whatever she was after, it was very real for her.

 In her 1930 book Psychic Defense, Dion Fortune wrote:

 Personally, I find Fortune’s comments strange and misleading.
 Fortune describes Netta as if she were some naïve acolyte, ill-prepared and ignorant.
-She also seems to distance herself from Netta, as if she were engaged in some extremely foolish and dangerous operation, she wanted no part of.
-In fact, what Netta was working on would have been easily understood, if not of personal interest to Fortune.
+She also seems to distance herself from Netta, as if she were engaged in some extremely foolish and dangerous operation that Fortune wanted no part of.
+In fact, what Netta was working on would have been easily understood by Fortune, if not of personal interest to her.
 In other writings and lectures, she describes the same “elemental forces” almost benignly.
 At the very least, her comments are suspiciously disingenuous.

 What exactly did Fortune mean by “Green Ray elemental contacts” and how much did she really know about Netta’s time on Iona?
 What actually killed Netta Fornario?